Hands-On Learning Opportunities

 The Edward Branigan Fund was established in 1976 through the generous contributions of Mr. Branigan and matching gifts from Exxon.
 Enhanced by additional support from a National Endowment for the Humanities Challenge Grant, the Branigan Scholars Fund provides financial resources for students to pursue projects independent of their coursework.
 Several grants in excess of $3,000 each are awarded every year for student-initiated projects.

-Students enrolled in Manhattan College School of Arts or School of Science, who are not seniors at the time of application, are eligible to apply.
+Students enrolled in Manhattan College School of Liberal Arts or School of Science, who are not seniors at the time of application, are eligible to apply.
 The grant may be used to support a creative or traditional research project or to facilitate student participation in a conference or an internship experience.
 Applicants must submit a description of the project, objectives and work plan, and a letter of reference from the Manhattan College faculty member who will direct the research.
 The Branigan Scholars committee selects the award recipients.

 For more information about the Branigan Scholar's Grant, contact: